-Melinda Grimsley-Smith is the author of “Revisiting a ‘Demographic Freak’: Irish Asylums and Hidden Hunger” in Social History of Medicine (May 2012), in which she argues that the biological experience of the Great Famine of the mid-19th century in Ireland had significant and long-lasting effects on the rate of psychiatric committal thereafter.
-Her current book project examines the development and function of the nineteenth- and early twentieth-century Irish lunacy inspectorate and local government, as well as the professionalization of Irish psychiatry.
+Melinda Grimsley-Smith is a historian of medicine and public health in modern Ireland and Britain.
+Her research examines the development and function of the nineteenth- and early twentieth-century Irish lunacy inspectorate and local government, as well as the professionalization of Irish psychiatry.

-Melinda Grimsley-Smith earned her Ph.D. from the University of Notre Dame, where she received a Presidential Fellowship, a pre-doctoral teaching fellowship from the Keough-Naughton Institute for Irish Studies, and several smaller grants to fund research in Dublin, Cork, and Co.
+Melinda Grimsley-Smith earned a Ph.D. in history from the University of Notre Dame, where she received a Presidential Fellowship, a pre-doctoral teaching fellowship from the Keough-Naughton Institute for Irish Studies, and several smaller grants to fund research in Dublin, Cork, and Co.
 Tipperary, Ireland, and Belfast, Northern Ireland.
-At Notre Dame, she served alternately as Vice-President and President of the Union of Graduate Historians, and worked in a variety of other capacities to improve graduate students’ access to research materials and relationships with other university departments.
+As a fellowships advisor, she thinks of students' experiences and skills the same way she learned to think of historical sources: as bits of evidence to be interpreted for readers in a compelling, seamless argument.

 Dr. Grimsley-Smith is a native of Utica, Kentucky and the mom of two girls who leave her speechless with their wit, warmth, and all-around awesomeness.
 She believes that life is virtually meaningless without goals and thus is always in the middle of a distance running or triathlon training plan as well as a few different DIY projects.